mux-world/mux.js/README.md

 console.log(`marginBalance(usd): ${computed.computed.marginBalanceUsd}`)
 ```

-6. Open a position (place a position order).
-In this example we deposit 10 USDC and long 0.01 ETH using market price.
-Do not forget to approve USDC to OrderBook before (not included in this example).
+**6. Open a position (place a position order)**

+In this example, we deposit 10 USDC and long 0.01 ETH using the market price.
+Do not forget to approve USDC to OrderBook before opening the position (not included in this example).
 The OrderBook addresses are different between different chains.
-Check CHAIN_ID_TO_ORDER_BOOK_ADDRESS in mux.js for the address.
+Please check CHAIN_ID_TO_ORDER_BOOK_ADDRESS in mux.js for the addresses.

 ```js
 import { CHAIN_ID_TO_ORDER_BOOK_ADDRESS, OrderBook__factory, PositionOrderFlags } from '@mux-network/mux.js'